9x20 Quick

 & a boring head), was accomplished

-by turning down the Phase2+ OEM 14mm post to fit into the original
+by turning down the Phase2+ OEM 14mm post to fit into

 cross slide hole, but it was a weak design.